olets/ScreenshotFrames/README.md

 - MacBook forked from [Peter Hol's "Apple devices Sketch file"](https://dribbble.com/shots/1663223-Apple-devices-Sketch-file)
 - PC desktop forked from [Facebook Design's "Dell Ultrasharp Monitor"](http://facebook.design/devices)
 - Safari forked from [Ed Piel's "Safari UI Template for Sketch"](https://dribbble.com/shots/1995751-Safari-UI-Template-for-Sketch)

+<small>Android and Chrome are trademarks of Google Inc.
+Dell is a trademark of Dell Inc.
+iPad Air, iPhone, Mac, MacBook, OS X, and Safari are registered trademarks of Apple, Inc.
+Firefox is a registered trademark of the Mozilla Foundation.</small>